jantb/jantb.github.io/content/post/home_automation.md

 +++
 categories = []
 date = "2015-04-29T19:57:12+02:00"
-description = "OT is gaining traction these days, and I have had some spare time lately to do some automation at home.
-I wanted to control heating, and ventilation without doing anything with the mains.
+description = "IOT is gaining traction these days, and I have had some spare time lately to do some automation at home.
+I wanted to control heating, and ventilation without doing anything with the mains." keywords = [] title = "Home Automation"

-There are many remote switches today that works with RF 433.92.
-I got some from a Swedish brand called NEXA.
-I got 5 of those, 2 rated at 2300W and some cheaper rated 1500W.
-These have a self learning system that allows for mixing and matching remotes.

-To"
-keywords = []
-title = "Home Automation"